 He was the first trained urban planner and the first Asian American elected to the Los Angeles City Council.
-Representing a diverse constituency of 235,000 people in Hollywood and surrounding neighborhoods, Michael Woo spearheaded the Hollywood Redevelopment Plan, which laid the groundwork for Hollywood's current revitalization; played a key role in choosing the route and station locations of the Metro Red Line subway; and made decisions on numerous development proposals and neighborhood controversies.
-In the aftermath of the notorious 1991 beating of Rodney King, Woo was the first official in Los Angeles City Hall to demand a change of leadership in the Los Angeles Police Department, and was one of the city's leaders seeking to calm race relations after urban violence broke out in 1992.
-He gave up his Council seat after eight years to become one of 24 candidates for Mayor of Los Angeles in 1993, ultimately receiving 46 percent of the citywide vote and a second-place finish in the citywide run-off election.
+Representing a diverse constituency of 235,000 people in Hollywood and surrounding neighborhoods, Woo spearheaded the Hollywood Redevelopment Plan, which laid the groundwork for Hollywood's current revitalization; played a key role in choosing the route and station locations of the Metro Red Line subway; and decisions on numerous development proposals and neighborhood controversies.
+In the aftermath of the notorious 1991 beating of Rodney King, Woo was the first official in Los Angeles City Hall to demand a change in leadership in the Los Angeles Police Department, and was one of the city's first leaders seeking to calm race relations after urban violence broke out in 1992.
+He gave up with Council seat after eight years to become one of 24 candidates for Mayor of Los Angeles in 1993, ultimately receiving 46 percent of the citywide vote and a second-place finish in the citywide run-off election.

 Dean Woo has been involved in many pioneering projects.
 In 1991, when he was the Councilman representing Hollywood, he cofounded the Hollywood Farmers Market, now the largest certified farmers market in the City of Los Angeles.
 He was the first Los Angeles general manager of Flexcar, the first car-sharing service in Southern California.
 More recently, Woo was invited to join the design competition jury which selected a team of designers to overhaul Pershing Square, the venerable public open space in downtown Los Angeles.